-- Cisco Unified Computing System (UCS) C240 M4 or C240 M5 or C220 M5: Performs management and storage functions, and services.
-Includes dedicated Ceph (UCS 240-M4 or UCS 240-M5) distributed object store and the file system.
-Only Red Hat Ceph is supported. - Cisco UCS C220/240 M4 or M5: Performs control and compute services. - HP DL 360 Gen9: Supports as a third-party compute where the control plane is Cisco UCS server. - Dell PowerEdge R740: Supports as a third-party compute with Cisco UCS server as control and ceph node (on Intel XXV710 NIC).
-Combination of M5 series servers for VIC or NIC (40G) based hyper-converged and Micropod offering. - Quanta servers: Used as an alternate for Cisco UCS servers for the cloud installation at the core and edge.
-Supports automated installation of the Central Ceph cluster for providing Glance image services to the edge pod. - Cisco VIM UCS based pod to act as a Central Ceph cluster for Glance image services.
+- Cisco Unified Computing System C240 M5 or C240 M6 or C220 M5 or C220 M6: Performs management and storage functions, and services.
+Includes dedicated Ceph (UCS 240-M5 or UCS 240-M6) distributed object store and the file system.
+Only Red Hat Ceph is supported. - Cisco UCS C220/240 M5 or M6: Performs control, compute and storage services. - HP DL 360 Gen9: Supports as a third-party compute where the control plane is Cisco UCS server. - Dell PowerEdge R740: Supports as a third-party compute with Cisco UCS server as control and ceph node (on Intel XXV710 NIC). - Combination of M5 series servers for VIC or NIC (40G) based hyper-converged and Micropod offering. - Quanta servers: Used as an alternate for Cisco UCS servers for the cloud installation at the core. - Cisco VIM UCS based pod to act as a Central Ceph cluster for Glance image services.

-The UCS C240 and C220 servers are M4/M5 Small Form Factor (SFF) models, where the operating systems boot from Hard Disk Drive (HDD)/Solid State Drive (SDD) for control/compute nodes, and boot from internal SSD for Ceph nodes.
+The UCS C240 and C220 servers are M5/M6 Small Form Factor (SFF) models.
+For M5, the operating systems boot from Hard Disk Drive (HDD)/Solid State Drive (SDD) for control/compute nodes, and boot from internal SSD for Ceph nodes.
+For M6, the operating systems boot from Hard Disk Drive (HDD)/Solid State Drive (SDD) for all nodes.
 Cisco supports pure Intel NIC configuration and Cisco 40G VIC with Intel NIC configuration.
+From this release, Pure Intel NIC configuration is currently supported for M6.